magento/merchdocs/src/magento/magento-marketplace.md

 # Adobe Commerce Cloud

 Marketplace extensions can be added to installations of Magento that are hosted on Adobe Commerce Cloud only from a development environment.
-Composer is used to add the code to a branch in GitHub, where it is tested in an integration environment, and deployed to a staging environment before being pushed to production.
+Composer is used to add the code to a branch in GitHub, where it is tested in an integration environment and deployed to a staging environment before being pushed to production.
 To learn more, see [Install, manage, and upgrade extensions][3].

 [1]: https://marketplace.magento.com/
 [2]: https://magento.com/